gndclouds/logs/projects/Positive-Futures.md

 url: https://positivefutur.es
 heroImage: /projects/hero-positive-futures.webp
 ---

-A shared source of truth to build a better future.
-As awareness of the climate crisis increases, so does the noise and origin of information.
-We are working to make a glossary of terms, agreements, companies, organizations and more.
+We stand at a crossroads, fully aware of the challenges ahead but equally equipped with the tools and vision to overcome them.
+It's time to channel our collective curiosity, to explore not just the stars but the boundless potential of our own collaborative efforts.
+With this in mind, we present our story generator – not just as a whimsical tool, but as a reflection of what we can achieve when we envision and work towards a brighter, shared future.